-The Department of the Prime Minister and Cabinet is undertaking a review of the operation of the Low Aromatic Fuel Act 2013.
+The Department of the Prime Minister and Cabinet has completed the review of the operation of the Low Aromatic Fuel Act 2013.

 The Act was established to enable special measures to be taken to reduce the potential harm caused by petrol sniffing.
 The Act promotes the supply of low aromatic fuel and controls the supply of other fuels, such as regular unleaded fuel.
 It has been used in four locations, covering Palm Island in Queensland, and the Daly, Katherine and Tennant Creek regions of the Northern Territory.

-Further information about the Low Aromatic Fuel Act 2013 and areas where it has been used can be found below the Terms of Reference.
+Further information about the Low Aromatic Fuel Act 2013 and areas where it has been used can be found below.

 What does the Act do?